Instance-optimal estimation of L2-norm: Top-level algorithm

 By Lemma \reflemma{estimate-L2-BC}, $Q = O(1/\eps)$.
 Therefore, the expected cost of the inner test, if executed, is

 Both the initial estimation and the inner test cost $O(\log(1/\eta)/\eps\|\mu\|_2)$. \end{proof}

-\paragraph{Back to the top-level logic} The top-level algorithm chooses an advice $r \ge t_\mu$ and then calls the advised procedure \proc{estimate-L2-base}.
+\paragraph{Back to the top-level logic} The top-level algorithm chooses an advice $s \ge t_\mu$ and then calls the advised procedure \proc{estimate-L2-base}.
 To keep the expected sample complexity of the advice-finding part low, while also keeping the expected advice low, we must correctly classify a first-case input with probability $O(\eps^2 \|\mu\|_2^2)$ and correctly classify a second-case or a third-case input with probability $1 - O(\eps^2)$ (but never less than $1-\eta/4$, to keep the $(1-\eta)$-correctness).

 First, we estimate $\|\mu\|_2$ with success probability $1-O(\eps^2)$, and use it to classify the case of the input.
 If we believe that we are not in the first case, then we call \proc{test-L2-magnitude} as a verifier, to reduce the probability to misclassify a first-case input to $O(\eps^2 \|\mu\|_2^2)$.
-To reduce the expected advice, if we believe to be in a non-first case and the verification test fails, then the algorithm gives up and chooses a worthless advice $r=0$. \algforprocshort{estimate-L2-top-level}
+To reduce the expected advice, if we believe that we are in a non-first case and the verification test fails, then the algorithm gives up and chooses a worthless advice $s=0$. \algforprocshort{estimate-L2-top-level}

-\begin{proc-algo}{estimate-L2-top-level}{\eta; \mu, \eps} \algoutput{A number in the range $(1 \pm \eps)\|\mu\|_2^2$} \algunbiasedness{$\E[X] = \|\mu\|_2^2$} \algcomplexity{$O\left(\frac{1}{\sqrt{\eta} \eps \|\mu\|_2} + \frac{t}{\eta \eps^2}\right)$, where $t = (\|\mu\|_3^3 - \|\mu\|_2^4) / \|\mu\|_2^4$} \begin{code} \algitem Let $\ell \gets \proc{estimate-L2-BC}(\min\{\eps^2, \eta/4\}; \mu; 1/4)$. \begin{If}{$\sqrt{\ell} \le 4\eps$} \algitem Set $r \gets \proc{find-advice-small-mu2}(\eta/4; \mu, \eps)$. \end{If} \begin{Else} \begin{If}{$\proc{test-L2-magnitude}(\eta/4; \mu, \eps)$ accepts} \algitem Set $r \gets 0$. \end{If} \begin{Else} \begin{If}{$\sqrt{\ell} \le 2\eps^{2/3}$} \algitem Set $r \gets \proc{find-advice-medium-mu2}(\eta/4; \mu, \eps)$. \end{If} \begin{Else} \algitem Set $r \gets \proc{find-advice-large-mu2}(\eta/4; \mu, \eps)$. \end{Else} \end{Else} \end{Else} \algitem Return $\proc{estimate-L2-base}(\eta/4; \mu, r)$. \end{code} \end{proc-algo}
+\begin{proc-algo}{estimate-L2-top-level}{\eta; \mu, \eps} \algoutput{A number in the range $(1 \pm \eps)\|\mu\|_2^2$} \algunbiasedness{$\E[X] = \|\mu\|_2^2$} \algcomplexity{$O\left(\frac{1}{\sqrt{\eta} \eps \|\mu\|_2} + \frac{t}{\eta \eps^2}\right)$, where $t = (\|\mu\|_3^3 - \|\mu\|_2^4) / \|\mu\|_2^4$} \begin{code} \algitem Let $\ell \gets \proc{estimate-L2-BC}(\min\{\eps^2, \eta/4\}; \mu; 1/4)$. \begin{If}{$\sqrt{\ell} \le 4\eps$} \algitem Set $s \gets \proc{find-advice-small-mu2}(\eta/4; \mu, \eps)$. \end{If} \begin{Else} \begin{If}{$\proc{test-L2-magnitude}(\eta/4; \mu, \eps)$ accepts} \algitem Set $s \gets 0$. \end{If} \begin{Else} \begin{If}{$\sqrt{\ell} \le 2\eps^{2/3}$} \algitem Set $s \gets \proc{find-advice-medium-mu2}(\eta/4; \mu, \eps)$. \end{If} \begin{Else} \algitem Set $s \gets \proc{find-advice-large-mu2}(\eta/4; \mu, \eps)$. \end{Else} \end{Else} \end{Else} \algitem Return $\proc{estimate-L2-base}(\eta/4; \mu, s)$. \end{code} \end{proc-algo}

 \begin{lemma}{estimate-L2-top-level--first-case-misclassification} Consider the run of $\proc{estimate-L2-top-level}(\eta; \mu,\eps)$ where $\|\mu\|_2 \le \eps$.
 The probability of the algorithm to both have $\sqrt{\ell} > 4\eps$ and fail the small-$\|\mu\|_2$ test is $O(\eps^2 \|\mu\|_2^2)$. \end{lemma} \begin{proof} By Lemma \reflemma{estimate-L2-BC}, the probability that $\ell > 16\eps^2 \ge 16\|\mu\|_2^2$ is bounded by $\eps^2$.
 Independently, by Lemma \reflemma{test-L2-magnitude}, the probability to fail the small-$\|\mu\|_2$ test is $O(\|\mu\|_2^2)$.
 The probability to make both misclassifications is therefore bounded by $O(\eps^2 \|\mu\|_2^2)$. \end{proof}